writer-jill/druid/docs/tutorials/tutorial-sql-query-view.md

 3. Click **SELECT * FROM kttm_simple** and run the query.

-4. Click the ellipsis icon at the bottom of the query window and select **Explain SQL query**.
+4. Click the ellipsis at the bottom of the query window and select **Explain SQL query**.
 The query plan opens in a new window:

    ![query plan](../assets/tutorial-sql-query-plan.png)